tsunghsien1124/tsunghsien1124.github.io/Research.md

 #### Job market paper

 Are Payday Loan Users Irrational?
-A Credit-Scoring Approach
+A Credit-Scoring Approach (with Jan Sun)

 ---

 #### Work in progress

+Consumer Bankruptcy: the Role of Financial Frictions